9liz9/Shooting-Birds/README.md

 # How to play

-Move the haircross with your mouse and click on the birds to get as much points as you can before the end of the countdown timer.
+Move the crosshair with your mouse and click on the birds to get as much points as you can before the end of the countdown timer.

 # Demo